 Georg Hamann performed for ten years as a member of the renowned Arcus Ensemble Vienna, which mounted numerous concert tours through Europe, Japan, and the USA alongside their regular appearances at the Wiener Konzerthaus.

 1998 saw Hamann join together with Ludwig Müller, Barna Kobori, and Christophe Pantillon to form the Aron Quartet, which was then invited by the Arnold Schönberg Center in Vienna to put on its own concert series as that institution’s quartet-in-residence.
 The quartet gave its “brilliant debut” (Der Standard) in Vienna just a few weeks after its founding, since which point it has numbered among Austria’s leading string quartets.

-Georg Hamann has played chamber music with famous partners like Bruno Canino, Philippe Entremont, Elisabeth Leonskaja, Oleg Maisenberg, Philippe Graffin, Erich Höbarth, Rudolf Koelman, Ernst Kovacic, Christian Tetzlaff, Vladimir Mendelssohn, Boris Pergamenschikow, Christoph Richter, Sharon Kam, Alois Brandhofer, Wenzel Fuchs, Michel Lethiec, Anna Caterina Antoniacci, lldikó Raimondi as well as with members of the Alban Berg Quartett.
+Hamann’s interest in chamber music has frequently given rise to new projects together with partners such as Bruno Canino, Philippe Entremont, Elisabeth Leonskaja, Oleg Maisenberg, Philippe Graffin, Erich Höbarth, Rudolf Koelman, Ernst Kovacic, Christian Tetzlaff, Vladimir Mendelssohn, Boris Pergamenschikow, Christoph Richter, Sharon Kam, Alois Brandhofer, Wenzel Fuchs, Michel Lethiec, Anna Caterina Antoniacci, and lldikó Raimondi, as well as with members of the Alban Berg Quartet.